-Middle School or Junior High Senior High

-Enrollment + 2 CPU Enrollment + 2 CPU 28.73 29.13
+Middle School or Junior High Senior High Enrollment + 2 CPU 28.73 Enrollment + 2 CPU 29.13

 - 13.3.2.
 Individual teacher's academic classes shall be no more than thirty-six (36) pupils each. - 13.3.3.
 When safety or supervision is a problem, or class facilities necessitate, as determined by the District, the classes normally will average no more than thirty-two (32) pupils each.
-Classes in

-- music, business education, and physical education may exceed the average size established for other classes. - 13.3.4.
+Classes in music, business education, and physical education may exceed the average size established for other classes. - 13.3.4.
 Secondary schools having counselor(s) assigned to pupil supervision one (1) hour or more per day on a regular basis shall not count such time as part of the counseling time under the District's formula for allocating counselors. - 13.3.5.
 The District shall continue to provide the Association with continuous access to the District's class size data reporting system. - 13.3.6.
-A unit member's secondary physical education classes (excluding athletic periods) enrollment per period-(i.e., total student enrollment/number of PE periods), over an eight (8) week period, shall average no more than not exceed fifty (50) pupils for more than thirty (30) calendar days, but in no case shall any class exceed sixty (60) pupils for any number of days.
+A unit member's secondary physical education classes (excluding athletic periods) enrollment per period, shall not exceed fifty (50) pupils for more than thirty (30) calendar days, but in no case shall any class exceed sixty (60) pupils for any number of days.